rayct/rayct/README.md

 <br>

-"Hello and Merry Christmas to all, raise a glass to a Better and more Happier new year."
+"Hello and Merry Christmas to all!
+Let's raise a glass to a brighter, better, and even happier New Year ahead.
+Cheers to love, laughter, and new beginnings!"

 ― Raymond C. Turner